 Discusses recent primary literature on the molecular mechanisms underlying structural and functional changes of dendritic spines and synapses in the mammalian brain as result of synaptic activity and experience.
-Offered: jointly with P BIO 548; Sp, odd years.
+Offered: jointly with P BIO 548; Sp, even years.

 NEUBEH 550 Biophysics of Calcium Signaling (1) Hille, Santana

 Introduction to cellular calcium signaling including theoretical and technical issues of calcium signal detection and biological conclusions.
 Prerequisite: P BIO 504/NEUBEH 504.
 Offered: jointly with P BIO 550; Sp, odd years.